Peggy Cherng

-Peggy Tsiang Cherng (pronounced /ˈtʃɜːrŋ/, born 1947/1948) is an American billionaire businesswoman and computer scientist who co-founded Panda Express in 1983 and is the co-chief executive officer of Panda Restaurant Group.
+Peggy Tsiang Cherng (pronounced /ˈtʃɜːrŋ/, born 1947/1948) is an American businesswoman and computer scientist who co-founded Panda Express in 1983 and is the co-chief executive officer of Panda Restaurant Group.
 With an estimated net worth of US$3.7 billion as of October 2024, Forbes reported that she is America's second richest self-made woman born outside the US and one of the 400 wealthiest individuals in the world.
 The Cherngs invest their wealth out of their family office, the Cherng Family Trust.

 Early life and education

 Peggy Tsiang was born in Mawlamyine, Myanmar, and grew up in Hong Kong.
 She attended Hong Kong's Clementi Secondary School and graduated in 1966.
-She went to the United States to attend Baker University in Baldwin City, Kansas, where as a freshman she met her husband to be, Andrew Cherng, then a sophomore.
+She went to the United States to attend Baker University in Baldwin City, Kansas, where as a freshman she met her future husband, Andrew Cherng, then a sophomore.
 She transferred a year later to Oregon State University, where she earned a bachelor's degree in applied mathematics in 1970.
 She then attended the University of Missouri, earning a master's in computer science in 1971, and a PhD in electrical engineering in 1974.
-She worked towards her PhD by developing a pattern-recognition program that digitized X-rays and applied algorithms to diagnose congenital heart disease.
+She worked toward her PhD by developing a pattern-recognition program that digitized X-rays and applied algorithms to diagnose congenital heart disease.
 After earning her PhD, she and Andrew moved to Los Angeles where they married.